 Acknowledgement of Donations

 Each donation, monetary and otherwise, will be acknowledged by the Library after the donation has been received.
-If requested, the Library will place a bookplate in each gift book added to the collection identifying the donor and will display an image of the bookplate in the library’s catalog record.
 The Library will donate a tree in the Leadership Grove on the UNCW campus to thank donors who have contributed materials valued at more than $10,000.
 Other special acknowledgements of donor generosity may be offered or requested depending on size of gift and type of material, such as room naming opportunities, plaques, bookplates, special collections, and receptions.

 The Library does not have the authority to make financial appraisals of donated materials.
 The The Appraisers Association of America is a good place to start (accessed January 7, 2015) for additional information about appraisals.

 Questions about this policy should be addressed to Jeanne Cross, crossj [at] uncw [dot] edu, 910-962-2271.